tysonlind/Remedy_App/src/server/README.md

 ## Environment Variables

-There is a `.env.template` file that models the `.env` file and variables you will need to create to start.
+There is a `.env.template` file that models the `.env` file and variables.
+You will need to modify the .env file to match the correct setting to access your local MySQL server.

-Create a `.env` file based on the template file, and provide the appropriate values for the preset variables.